DrMattG/SDGsR/paper.md

 - utilize the SDG color palette with ggplot
 - pull most recent/historical indicator data for specific countries

-The package is inspired by an article discussing extracting API data in R (Kim, 2019).
+The package is inspired by an article discussing extracting API data in R [@kim_getting_2019].
 SDGsR is available on GitHub at https://github.com/DrMattG/SDGsR.

 # Usage